elisee/Modrog/README.md

     - Design & implement more building types: turrets, refinery, etc.
     - Server sends list of connected core networks by team (red vs blue)?
 If we go that route
     - Add UI for connecting to a server and report errors rather than just crashing
-    - Load the ARROW, HAND and IBEAM SDL system cursors (https://wiki.libsdl.org/SDL_CreateSystemCursor) in RendererHelper (probably) and use them in .OnHovered / .OnUnhovered for Button, TextInput, TextEditor.
-(They don't need to be freed ever, we just load them on startup)